 Creamy One Pot Pasta with Tomato and Mascarpone Sauce is simple to pull together, but big on flavor.
 Mixing silky mascarpone cheese with rich tomato marinara creates the ultimate creamy veggie pasta recipe.
-Like my Creamy Mushroom Parmesan Orzo with White Beans, this tomato mascarpone sauce recipe is cooked in the same pot as the pasta, so clean up’s a snap!
+Share with Vegetarian Kale Caesar Salad to complete the meal.
 This recipe is vegetarian.

 Simple One Pot Pasta with Tomato Mascarpone Sauce

 We’ve Nora Singley to thank for bringing us the genius of one pot pasta via Martha Stewart Living in 2013 (Food52).
 It was a revelation in my cooking years ago.

 Although this recipe for tomato and mascarpone sauce pasta strays from the original one pot pasta recipe, I was inspired by Nora’s simple method and applied it here.

 - easy to pull together in about 35 minutes